-Earlier in this Final Rule Determination, the Commission noted the importance of consistency and predictability in contributing to the achievement of the NEM objective and its view that both proposals appear to be consistent with its general direction for the development of the market.
-This direction involves the adoption of incremental changes that promote the competitive process, result in more efficient dispatch and pricing to achieve the aims and in these ways advance the NEM objective.
+Earlier in this Final Rule Determination, the Commission noted the importance of consistency and predictability in achieving the NEM objective and its view that both proposals appear to be consistent with its general direction for the development of the market.
+This direction involves the adoption of incremental changes that promote the competitive process, result in more efficient dispatch and pricing, and in these ways advance the NEM objective.

-The Commission is mindful of the need to provide a clear signal of the direction it will take in modifying the market Rules that determine the revenues received by market participants from their investments.
-Thus, even though the Southern Generators' proposal, like the Snowy Hydro Re-orientation proposal, is for a short period, it should take the market in a direction that is consistent with a longer-term trajectory of change.
-At the same time, the Southern Generators' decision or the Snowy Hydro decision should not foreshadow any particular position in respect of the Commission's broader consideration of the "Congestion Management Regime" or the question over the appropriate boundaries for the Snowy region.
+The Commission is mindful of the need to provide a clear signal of the direction it will take in modifying the market rules that determine the revenues received by market participants from their investments.
+Thus, even though the Snowy Hydro Re-orientation proposal, like the Southern Generators' proposal, is for a short period, this should take the market in a direction that is consistent with a longer-term trajectory of change.
+At the same time, the Snowy Hydro decision or the Southern Generators' decision should not foreshadow any particular position in respect of the Commission's broader consideration of the "Congestion Management Regime" or the question over the appropriate boundaries for the Snowy region.
 The Commission's "Congestion Management Program - Statement of Approach" provides information about the co-ordination of a number of congestion related matters under consideration by the Commission, leading to the development of a comprehensive "Congestion Management Regime" for the NEM in the longer-term.

-Commission's assessment of long-term implications
+Commission's assessment of long term implications

-The Commission considers that the Southern Generators' proposal represents an incremental improvement over the current arrangement in that it both offers the potential for relative competition and efficiency benefits.
-It offers greater advantages on the criterion of good regulatory practice when compared to the Snowy Hydro Reorientation proposal.
-The Commission is of the view that, on balance, the Southern Generators' proposal sends more appropriate signals to market participants about the approach the Commission will adopt to Rule change proposals in the future when compared to the Snowy Hydro Re-orientation proposal.
+The Commission considers that the Snowy Hydro Re-orientation proposal represents an incremental improvement over the current arrangement in that it offers the potential for relative competition and efficiency benefits.
+However, it falls short in offering greater advantages on the criterion of good regulatory practice when compared to the Southern Generators' proposal.
+The Commission is of the view, that on balance, the Snowy Hydro Re-orientation proposal fails to send the more appropriate signals to market participants about the approach the Commission will adopt in relation to Rule change proposals in the future.